-Show your support on social media with #FutureSkillsLeagueTable
+Show your support and be part of the conversation on social media with #FutureSkills.

 Professor Steven Spier, Vice-Chancellor, Kingston University

-Explore examples of how creative skills have led to business transformation, regional growth, and how it impacts on local communities.
-These case studies showcase the environment in which the rigour of creative problem solving prospers and helps grow new approaches, products, and industries.
+Explore examples of how creative skills have led to business transformation, regional growth and impacted local communities.
+These case studies showcase the environment in which the rigour of creative problem solving prospers and helps grow new approaches, products and industries.

 Kingston University launched its 2022 Future Skills report during an event at the House of Commons, unveiling its proposals for tackling the nation's skills shortage and helping the UK's economy prosper.

 The event was attended by business leaders, MPs, students from the University and policymakers, who heard from Vice-Chancellor Steven Spier and Parliamentary Under-Secretary of State for Apprenticeships and Skills Alex Burghart.